 The higher electron mobility of GaN, for example, makes it much more suitable for high-performance, high-frequency applications, something that is further supported thanks to a very, very small percentage of the chip being actually consumed by the gate electrode.
 This ensures very low capacitance meaning it is easy to achieve higher frequencies (which is why GaN semiconductors are widely used in RF devices that switch in the gigahertz range).

 SiC, on the other hand, with its higher thermal-conductivity and lower-frequency operation is more suited for higher-power applications including the higher-end voltages required in EVs and data centers, some solar-power designs, rail traction, wind turbines, grid distribution and industrial and medical imaging that do not always require high-frequency switching but do need higher-voltage operation and improved heat dissipation.

 What is clear is that for power processing and fast charging, both GaN and SiC are superior materials to legacy silicon.
 650V-rated GaN offers faster switching, integration, and lower costs, and is optimized for applications up to 20kW.
 The higher voltage and temperature properties of SiC make it optimal for devices over 1,000V and applications up to 20MW.

 WBG Semiconductor Applications

 GaN + SiC: The Future of Power Semis

 What is the Potential for WBG Semiconductors?

 The potential market for WBG semiconductors is already significant and growing rapidly as companies look to replace legacy silicon in existing applications and to harness the power of GaN and SiC in new and emerging designs where silicon cannot compete.
-At Navitas we believe there is a $13 billion electrification opportunity for GaN by 2026.
+At Navitas we estimate the combined market opportunity for GaN and SiC power technologies to be over $20B a year by 2026.